 #4- Let them “help” – This is totally not my favorite… but it works sometimes.
 When we were moving I knew we needed to really downsize our gazillion stuffed animals.
 I got a tote and told the boys that we were filling it and only what fit got to go.
 I would pick out similar stuffed animals, like 3 stuffed dogs, and let them pick which one stayed and which could go.
 Giving them a choice helps make it easier, and lets them feel like they have a little power in the situation.

 #5- Let them give things away or sell them- I know for my older kids they were more inclined to get rid of stuff if they could give some things to their little brother… stuff still stayed in the house, but it is progress, and helped start the process and lead to getting rid of other things.
 If they have a friend who would like to have something, let them give it to them.
 Pick a charity and let them help kids in need with their unwanted items.
 If they have big-ticket items help them list them for sale to make some money or have a yard sale and let them keep the proceeds from the sale of their things.
 Money is always a great motivator!

 Finding a balance between an uncluttered house and happy kids can sometimes be a struggle!
-Hopefully these tips help you with cleaning out your kiddo’s spaces!!
+Getting rid of kid’s stuff can be easy and make everyone happy!